 Drew Edward Davies (PhD, University of Chicago) researches music and sound in New Spain (colonial Mexico) with attention to issues of transatlantic cultural diffusion and adaptation in cathedral repertoires.
 He has published and revived the compositions of Santiago Billoni, a Roman composer who worked in 1740s Durango, and frequently collaborates with performing musicians.
 He also participates in a long term workgroup at the Universidad Nacional Autónoma de México to catalogue and study colonial manuscripts at Mexico City Cathedral.

-Jesús Escobar (PhD, Princeton) is trained as an architectural historian and Chair of the Department of Art History.
-His research explores the built and spatial environment of cities in the early modern Spanish world.
-His research and publications touch upon Spanish cities such as Madrid, Santiago de Compostela, and Seville, as well as other imperial centers such as Lima, Mexico City, Palermo, and Antwerp.
+Jesús Escobar (PhD, Princeton) is an architectural historian and Chair of the Department of Art History.
+His research explores the built environment of the early modern Spanish world with publications touching on Spanish cities such as Madrid, Santiago de Compostela, and Seville, as well as other imperial centers such as Lima, Mexico City, Palermo, and Antwerp.
 His courses at Northwestern consider the breadth of cultural production in the Spanish Habsburg empire from printmaking and painting to architecture and urbanism.
 In Spring 2017, he will teach the undergraduate survey, ART HIST 235: Introduction to Latin American Art.

 Fernández Morera's (PhD, Harvard University) main fields are Comparative Literature and Golden Age Spanish literature.
 His writings include books and editions published in Europe and the United States, and articles and review articles in English and Spanish on critical discourses and methodology, cultural issues in Latin America, Spain, and the United States, contemporary political events, modern poetry, the encounter between Europeans and Amerindians, Modernism, Cervantes, Garcilaso de la Vega, Fray Luis de León, and Vicente Aleixandre.